Coaching Volleyball Principles Online-eBook Edition

 Online CourseCourse Components

-The course fee includes the ebook The Volleyball Handbook, access to the course outline, additional reading assignments from the Successful Coaching text (provided as PDFs within the course), downloadable forms, checklists, and evaluations (provided as PDFs within the course), and online test.
+The course fee includes the ebook The Volleyball Handbook; access to the course outline; downloadable forms, checklists, and evaluations (provided as PDFs within the course); and an online test.
 You will have immediate access to the course upon purchase; nothing will be shipped to you.

 This course features sport-specific content based on the text The Volleyball Handbook (delivered as an ebook), plus content gleaned from the Human Kinetics Coach Education course Coaching Principles.
 The course concludes with a 50-question test.

 After completing this course, you will be able to do the following:

 - Explain the difference between technical and tactical skills.

 - Implement a coaching strategy that addresses different kinds of skills (technical and tactical, communication, character, mental, physical).

 - Differentiate between the traditional approach and the games approach to volleyball instruction.